 Since October 31, 2024, the Corporation has received regularly scheduled payments on the mortgage loans, except as discussed in this footnote.
 There are seven (7) developments underlying the 2014 Series B Participant Interest that have had debt service delinquencies of over ninety (90) days.
-As part of a recent restructuring, the Corporation is working on releasing the 340 South Street and BR Affordable Subordinate loans from the 2014 Series B Participant Interest.
+The Corporation expects to restructure the subordinate loan for one project in the 2014 Series B Participation Interest.
+The subordinate loan related to the BR Affordable development has been assigned to HDC and recast as a subordinate loan with maturity in 2067 and a 1% paid interest rate and the balance of the interest rate is accrued and deferred.